Centenarian alumnus shares fond memories of his ties with PolyU

 “To make a living, I even once worked at a currency exchange shop during the war,” he added.
 After World War II ended, Mr Cheung came back to Hong Kong and took up different kinds of work, including as a car and ship mechanic, applying the skills he learned at the School.
 He retired in the mid-1970s.

 For many years after his graduation, Mr Cheung continued to keep in contact with his classmates who had become close friends.
-He also watched PolyU’s development.
+He also followed PolyU’s development.
 “I read the newspapers to keep up with PolyU’s latest news,” Mr Cheung said.
 He reconnected with PolyU in 2000 and participated in activities to celebrate the University’s 65th anniversary in 2002.
 After this event, his ties with the University continued to strengthen.
 In the past two decades, he has been a regular at the bi-weekly lunch gatherings attended by older alumni.
 Mr Cheung, who is a keen photographer, also donated two photographs he took at Huangshan to the University for a charity auction.

 Mr Cheung treasures friendship, pointing out that good friends always support each other.
 He also enjoys his regular lunches with other alumni on PolyU’s campus, which has become a special place for them.
 “With its modern buildings and campus greenery, PolyU is always a beautiful place to me,” he said.